sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 ---

 Sensu checks are **commands** (or scripts) that the Sensu agent executes that output data and produce an exit code to indicate a state.
-If you are unfamiliar with checks or want to learn how to configure a check before reading this guide, read the [checks reference][1] and [Monitor server resources][2].
+If you are unfamiliar with checks, read the [checks reference][1] for details and examples.
+You can also learn how to configure monitoring checks in [Monitor server resources][2].

-This guide demonstrates how to collect disk usage metrics with a check named `collect-metrics` that extracts metrics for an NGINX webserver, with output in [Nagios Performance Data][3] format.
+This guide demonstrates how to use a check to extract service metrics for an NGINX webserver, with output in [Nagios Performance Data][3] format.
-To use this guide, install a Sensu backend and have at least one Sensu agent running on Linux.
+To use this guide, [install][13] a Sensu backend and have at least one Sensu agent running on Linux.
 In this guide, the Sensu agent is named `sensu-centos`.

 ## Register the dynamic runtime asset